Makerfabs/ESP32-S2-MLX90640-Touch-Screen-Thermal-Camera/readme.md

 ### MLX1

 Simply obtain the temperature matrix of MLX90640 transmission.
+And  display via serial port.